Agreeing adjustments

 Reasonable adjustments should respond to the needs of the individual and remove or reduce any barriers or support access, by:

-These considerations should be explored in detail, in consultation with parents and carers.
+Working in partnership with parents, carers and the young person, these considerations should be explored in detail.
+We have some tips to help you to start these conversations.
 Making reasonable adjustments is an ongoing responsibility.
 The adjustments should be regularly reviewed to make sure that they’re still removing barriers to participation, still being implemented effectively and still responding to the individual’s needs.
 Any adjustments you make must be in line with our safety guidance and our safeguarding policy.

 Financial help for making adjustments